arpitjain099/phoenix/docs/development_getting_started.md

 - you can then create the deployments and run as needed.
 [Prefect tutorial](https://docs.prefect.io/latest/guides/deployment/kubernetes/#define-a-flow)

+## Running local with SSL [Optional]

+It is possible to run the local cluster with SSL.
+This is useful for testing the system with SSL locally.
+In general this should not be done.

+- Uncomment "WITH SELF SIGNED CERTIFICATES" in `local/values.yaml`
+- Replace all `http://` with `https://` in the `local/values.yaml` file
+- `make up`
+- in a different terminal (check the context) run: `kubectl apply -f clusters/local/selfsigned.yaml`
+- go to `api.phoenix.local` `dashboard.main.phoenix.local` in your browser and proceed with the insecure certificate
+- go to `console.phoenix.local` in your browser and proceed with the insecure certificate
+- You should now be able to use the platform locally with SSL

+Note: it might also be possible to add the created certificate to as a trusted certificate in your browser.
+But you will need to do this for each browser you use and allowing your browser to proceed to insecure sites is easier.

 ## Hello world

 Once your set up is complete you should be able to see an hello world at.
 Beaware you will need to